spacetelescope/imexam/docs/imexam/description.rst

     pip install imexam
     pip install --upgrade imexam #if you already have an older version installed

-    conda install imexam
+    conda install imexam -c http://ssb.stsci.edu/astroconda

-If you want to have access to the photometry features of the ``imexam`` analysis, download and install ``photutils`` - another of the astropy associated packages.
+If you want to have access to the photometry features of the ``imexam()`` analysis, download and install ``photutils`` - another of the astropy associated packages.
 The full list of astropy packages can be found here: https://github.com/astropy.
-If ``photutils`` is not installed, ``imexam`` should issue a nice statement saying that the photometry options are not available upon import, and any time an analysis key is pressed during the imexam() function loop which requires ``photutils`` to render a result.
+If ``photutils`` is not installed, ``imexam`` should issue a nice statement saying that the photometry options are not available upon import, and any time an analysis key is pressed during the ``imexam()`` function loop which requires ``photutils`` to render a result.

 Usage